 EchoStar XII.
 Prior to 2012, EchoStar XII experienced anomalies resulting in the loss of electrical power available from its solar arrays, which reduced the number of transponders that could be operated.
 In September 2012, November 2012, and January 2013, EchoStar XII experienced additional solar array anomalies, which further reduced electrical power available.
 Our ongoing engineering analysis, completed in consultation with the satellite manufacturer, has indicated that further loss of available electrical power and resulting capacity loss is likely.
 The satellite is currently leased to DISH Network pursuant to an agreement that entitles DISH Network to a reduction in its monthly recurring lease payments in the event of a partial loss of satellite capacity or complete failure of the satellite.
 In the second quarter of 2013, we determined that the undiscounted cash flows from DISH Network were not likely to be sufficient to recover the carrying amount of the satellite as a result of expected reductions in the monthly recurring lease payments due to future capacity loss.
 Consequently, in the second quarter of 2013, we recognized a \$34.7 million impairment loss within our EchoStar Satellite Services segment to reduce the carrying amount of the satellite to its estimated fair value of \$11.3 million as of June 30, 2013.
 Our fair value estimate was determined using probability weighted discounted cash flow techniques and is categorized within Level 3 of the fair value hierarchy.
 Our estimate included significant unobservable inputs related to predicted electrical power levels and the number of billable transponders that can be supported by predicted available power.
 In connection with our impairment analysis, we revised our estimate of the useful life of the satellite.
-Effective July 2013, the \$11.3 million adjusted carrying amount of EchoStar XII is depreciation, as of December 31, 2013 was \$7.5 million.
+Effective July 2013, the \$11.3 million adjusted carrying amount of EchoStar XII is depreciated on a straight-line basis over its then remaining estimated useful life of 18 months.
+The carrying amount of EchoStar XII, net of accumulated depreciation, as of December 31, 2013 was \$7.5 million.